Garden Design Cost

 Supply Cost of Garden Design Work

-Let's look at the supply costs for the jobs discussed in the previous section.
+Now, let's look at the supply costs for these garden jobs.
 This excludes the cost of labour.

 These costs are relevant if you intend to undertake landscaping/garden renovation work as a DIY project: